hilbix/turmites/doc/bukkit.md

 - `/tur load BOOK #`: loads an older revision of a book
 - `/tur books`: lists all known books

 You can bundle books.
-Can create a folder which contains several books.
+Just  create a folder which contains several books.
 These books then are loaded together, ASCII-ordered by name.
 You cannot save books named after a bundle.

 ### Books format